-24 Bits, Read/Write Registers, Address 18h-1Bh, Default Value 200000h

-These registers hold the particular channel full-scale calibration coefficients.
-The value in these registers is used in conjunction with the value in the corresponding channel zero-scale calibration register, the ADC zero-scale calibration register, and the ADC full-scale register to digitally scale the particular channel conversion results.
+24 Bits, Read/Write Registers, Address 18h-1Bh, Default Value 200000h register, the ADC zero-scale calibration register, and the ADC full-scale register to scale the particular channel conversion results digitally.
 The value in this register is updated automatically following the execution of a channel full-scale system calibration.
 Writing this register is possible in the idle mode only (see the Calibration section for more details).